gsbernstein/SwiftList/README.md

 # SwiftList
 A simple swift class for formatting lists of strings.
+Because I needed an Oxford comma.

 So, you have an Array of strings.
 Now what?